 Project management has continued to evolve rapidly over the years.
-As we approach 2023, it’s essential to keep an eye on the latest project management statistics that will shape how projects are managed in the future.
+As we approach 2025, it’s essential to keep an eye on the latest project management statistics that will shape how projects are managed in the future.

-Critical methodologies for project management in 2023 include traditional project management, agile project management, and hybrid project management.
+Critical methodologies for project management include traditional project management, agile project management, and hybrid project management.
 While traditional project management focuses on a linear, sequential approach to project execution, agile project management prioritizes flexibility, adaptability, and continuous feedback.

 Agile is a project management methodology focusing on iterative and collaborative work.
 It’s beneficial for software development projects and other projects that require flexibility.